Authored by: Alexander Walters ’28

 Be it therefore resolved, this “adequate outline” goes beyond a generic summary of the course topic and includes but is not limited to:

--planned preliminary examinations (prelims), midterms, or tests of any kind;
+- planned preliminary examinations (prelims), midterms, major written assignments, projects, or tests of any kind;

 Be it further resolved, in cases in which a course has been previously taught, a prior term’s syllabus will suffice for an “adequate outline”,